 Hot Chocolate Cookies

-Hot Chocolate Cookies – cookies made with hot chocolate mix, milk chocolate chips, semi-sweet chocolate chips, and mini marshmallows.
-These cookies stay soft for days.
-Every single night after I tuck the kids in bed, I sit down on the couch with a mug of hot chocolate and unwind to a little reality TV.
+Every single night after I tuck the kids in bed, I sit down on the couch with a cup of hot cocoa and unwind to a little reality TV.

 When I first started doing it my husband looked at me sideways.
 Who drinks hot chocolate in 85 degree weather?
 Me.